Clinical-Genomics/scout/docs/admin-guide/server.md

     scout.server.auto:app
 ```

-If you are running a larger environment, where this is one component, we encourage a reverse proxy configuration where Scout is served by gunicorn, and reverse proxied by NGIX.
-Then NGIX will handle the secure communication.
+If you are running a larger environment, where this is one component, we encourage a reverse proxy configuration where Scout is served by Gunicorn, and reverse proxied by [NGINX](https://nginx.org/en/).
+Then NGINX will handle the secure communication.

 [gunicorn]: http://gunicorn.org/